adambard/learnxinyminutes-docs/ada.html.markdown

    end Things;

-   --  If there are sub-programs declared within the specification, the body --  of the sub-program must be declared within the package bod. procedure Do_Something;  --  If a subprogram takes no parameters, it is not
+   --  If there are sub-programs declared within the specification, the body --  of the sub-program must be declared within the package body. procedure Do_Something;  --  If a subprogram takes no parameters, it is not
                             --  shown.